telekom/testerra-xray-connector/README.md

 xray.webresource.filter.getrequestsonly.fake.response.key=EXAMPLE-1
 ````

-With this property file included and filled up with your user account and credentials you should be able to synchronize your test
-results with the adhoc-strategy.

 ### Retrieve custom field IDs

 The Jira Xray fields are implemented as custom fields and they may differ with every Jira installation.
-Thats why you must setup
-them manually.
+Therefore. you must set up them manually.

 You can retrieve these IDs directly from the Jira frontend by inspecting the field in the DOM as shown in the following screenshot.